How to Pick a GenAI Tool for Your Work

 These are tools that are free for individual use:

-•Explainpaper lets users upload a paper, highlight confusing text, and get an explanation.
+Explainpaper lets users upload a paper, highlight confusing text, and provides an explanation.

-Many repositories for GenAI tools such as Futurepedia, Future Tools, and Supertools also exist to search for tools as they further proliferate.
+Many repositories for GenAI tools such as Futurepedia, Future Tools, and Supertools also exist to search for tools as they proliferate further.